ksamuelscrow/Samuels-Crow-et-al.-2020-Data-and-Code-Repository-JGR-Biogeosciences-/DataFiles/README.md

 <br/>

 **Indexing File:**<br/>
-This file indexes the variables for interaction calculations
+The file **InteractionIND.csv** indexes the variables for interaction calculations